 While iPhones are one of the most secure smartphones available on the market, they are hardly immune from viruses and malware.
 Even though iOS has a robust security system that makes it harder for hackers to exploit vulnerabilities, iPhones can still get infected with viruses and malware.

-In this article, I want to show you how to remove a virus from an iPhone.
-Additionally, I’ll talk about how to check if your iPhone is infected, along with common types of malware and steps you can take to remove malware.
+In this article, I will show you how to remove a virus from an iPhone.
+I will also discuss how to check if your iPhone is infected, common types of malware, and steps you can take to remove malware.

-While Apple products boast a more secure user experience, that’s not always the case.
+While Apple products boast a more secure user experience, that’s not always true.
 No one would laugh if you asked, “Can you get a virus on your iPhone?”

-Attackers are now looking to attack iPhone through various methods like social engineering attempts and phishing attacks.
+Attackers are now looking to attack iPhones through various methods, such as social engineering and phishing attacks.
 They’ll try to trick users into clicking on a malicious link that will download an infected file to their phone.
-While social engineering, on the other hand, involves tricking the user into willingly giving up sensitive information like their passwords or other login credentials.
+Social engineering, on the other hand, involves tricking the user into willingly giving up sensitive information like their passwords or other login credentials.

-Another very common way more and more iPhones are getting infected is through public Wi-Fi networks.
-They can be a hotspot for hackers trying to run a “man-in-the-middle attack” — this is when the hackers are able to intercept your internet traffic between your device and the internet itself.
+Another very common way more iPhones are getting infected is through public Wi-Fi networks.
+These networks can be hotspots for hackers trying to run a “man-in-the-middle attack.”
+This is when the hackers are able to intercept your internet traffic between your device and the internet itself.
 This is how they can capture information like your login credentials or banking details.

-There are three large categories that it’s important you’re aware of before you start trying to remove them.
+There are three large categories that you must know before you start trying to remove them.
 They are:

 • Adware